szabgab/rust.code-maven.com/pages/rust-update-2024-06-17.md

 They even have a CI job failing if the same URL is submitted twice.

 So I figured instead of submitting that page I could update some of the other data pages I collected and I could write a report about all the changes.
 That will be probably more interesting and it will also have a different URL.
-Then if I remember to update it later, I could repeate and maybe expand this report a few months from now.
+Then if I remember to update it later, I could repeat and maybe expand this report a few months from now.

 So this is the report.

 ## Rust User Groups

-There are mostly Meetup groups in [the list](/user-groups), thoug some use different platforms.
+There are mostly Meetup groups in [the list](/user-groups), though some use different platforms.
 In some cases the number of members cannot be determined.

 Overall: